qgis/QGIS-Documentation/docs/training_manual/create_vector_data/forms.rst

    .. figure:: img/roads_form.png
       :align: center

 #.
-Each time you click on a single feature with the *Identify* tool,
+Each time you click on a single feature with the |identify| :sup:`Identify Features` tool,
    its form pops up as long as the :guilabel:`Auto open form` is checked.